 This simplistic light side/dark side dynamic plagues Fallout 3 at every corner.
 There’s no nuance to morality choices.
 The majority of moral choice in this game can be boiled down to: “Do something monstrous for no reason…or don’t.”

-Easily the worst antagonist in the entire Fallout franchise.
-The fact he’s featured in the first hour of the game only adds insult to injury.
+Easily the most boring, meaningless antagonist in the entire Fallout franchise.
+The fact he’s featured in the first hour of Fallout 3 only adds insult to injury.
 Burke wants to destroy a 200 year old settlement simply because his boss complained about an eyesore on the horizon (in a world where 90% of buildings are crumbling or abandoned).
 In response to this off-hand statement, Burke has a custom fusion pulse charge manufactured and attempts to nuke the entire town for no reason.